Lakentio/linuxtoys-arch/README.md

 ![LinuxToys](src/screenshot.png)

+# IMPORTANT
+This is the first version and just some scripts had tested, if someone had some error, create a issue.

 ## 🎯 Arch Linux Only
 This fork removes support for other distributions to focus exclusively on Arch Linux, providing:
 - **Simplified installation** using only `pacman`